xinhuang/xinhuang.github.com/_drafts/a-broken-multi-threading-observer-pattern.md

 ## What If An Observer Runs Out of Life Span

 When an observer runs out of life span, it has to remove it from the observers list.
-But sometimes observers are managed using "reference counting", or explicit removing observer before each destruction is of too much work and duplication code, having an automatic un-registered observer is very convenient.
+But sometimes observers are managed using "reference counting", or explicit removing observer before each destruction is of too much work and duplication code, it is very convenient to have an automatic un-registered observer.

-Here comes our new `AbstractObservable`/`AbstractObserver`:
+Here is our new `AbstractObservable`/`AbstractObserver`:

 ```C++
 class AbstractObservable : public IObservable {